tsdev/spinw/docs/pages/swplot/swplot.plotmag.md

 `normalize`
-: If true, all moment length will be normalized to the scale factor, default is false.
+: If true, all moment length will be normalized to the scale factor, default value is false.

 `radius0`
-: Radius value of arrow body, default is 0.06.
+: Radius value of arrow body, default value is 0.06.

 `ang`
-: Angle of the arrow head in degree units, default is 30 degree.
+: Angle of the arrow head in ° units, default value is 30 °.

 `lHead`
 : Length of the arrow head, default value is 0.5.

-`alpha`
+`α`
-: Transparency (alpha value) of the circle, representing the rotation plane of the moments, default is 0.07.
+:   Transparency (α value) of the circle, representing the rotation plane of the moments, default value is 0.07.

 `centered`
 : If true, the moment vector is centered on the atom, if false